 |Download the Program Sheet|

 Do you enjoy researching ideas and thoroughly investigating problems?

-Becoming a professional in the criminal justice and law enforcement administration field allows you to explore your investigative instincts and perform an important service in the process.
+Becoming a professional in the criminal justice field allows you to explore your investigative instincts and perform an important service in the process.

 As a professional in this field, you have various options of career paths to pursue.
 You can choose to go into police work, social work, public safety, higher education, and more.
 Potential job titles include:

-Responsibilities within the criminal justice and law enforcement administration field consist of developing policies, managing records, providing law updates, advising crisis responses, among many others.
+Responsibilities within the criminal justice field consist of developing policies, managing records, providing law updates, advising crisis responses, among many others.